ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

 To write a driver, you need to implement some functions with C linkage, and to declare these functions in a **driver description file**.
 The driver description file declares which functions the driver implements and what cryptographic mechanisms they support.
 If the driver description references custom types, macros or constants, you also need to provide C header files defining those elements.

 The concrete syntax for a driver description file is JSON.
-The structure of this JSON file is specified in the section `Driver description syntax`_.
+The structure of this JSON file is specified in the section :secref:`driver-description-syntax`.

 A driver therefore consists of: